bip444/bip444.github.io/index.md

 **Why limit scriptPubKeys to 34 bytes?**

 scriptPubKeys must be stored indefinitely in quick-access memory (often RAM) by all fully validating nodes.
-It generally cannot be pruned.
-It is also a direct cost to the sender rather than the receiver.
-For these reasons, modern usage is all 34 bytes or smaller in practice: actual spending conditions have been moved to the witness, and the scriptPubKey simply commits to them in advance with a hash.
-This limitation also carries the added benefit of mitigating "poison blocks" that take a long time to validate.
+They generally cannot be pruned.
+They are also a direct cost to the sender rather than the receiver.
+For these reasons, modern usage is all 34 bytes or smaller in practice; actual spending conditions have been moved to the witness, and the scriptPubKey simply commits to them in advance with a hash.
+Furthermore, large scriptPubKeys, in addition to being a data embedding vector, can be abused to create malicious transactions and blocks ("poison blocks") that take a long time to validate.
+Large scriptPubKeys, thus carrying a large abuse potential and no benefit, are invalidated by this BIP.

 **What about OP_RETURN?
 Why not get rid of it entirely?**

 OP_RETURN outputs are provably unspendable, and nodes do not need to store them in the UTXO set.
 Historically, up to 83 bytes have been tolerated only to avoid unprovably unspendable spam in other output scripts, and no legitimate uses have ever been found.
 With the advent of pay-to-contract and Taproot, it is now also possible to commit to external data in the Taptree, making even hypothetical use of OP_RETURN deprecated.
 However, to avoid breaking legacy protocols that still include such outputs, this proposal allows these outputs.

 **Why limit other data to 256/257 bytes?**

 With modern compression, it is plausible to represent images in as few as 300-400 bytes.
 Images are likely the most harmful use case for data storage, as they have huge demand and supporting them can engender high fees and UTXO-set bloat, as well as content that a large majority of node operators might object to.

 256 bytes (2048 bits) is also more than sufficient for reasonably large numbers that might be potentially needed in legitimate cryptography, reinforcing Bitcoin's intended purpose as a monetary network.

 **Won't spammers just spread their data over multiple fields?**

 While it is impossible to fully prevent steganography, limiting data sizes ensures such abuses are non-contiguous and obfuscated within another intended meaning (script code, structure, etc).
-As far as Bitcoin is concerned, the data has some meaning other than the spammers' misinterpretation, and any external code to "reassemble" the unintended data is responsible for producing it (it is possible to write code that transforms \*any\* data into any other data - what matters is that Bitcoin has a well-defined meaning that is distinct from the unsupported one).
-This proposal also sends a clear message that data storage abuses in general are unwelcome rather than sanctioned or supported.
+As far as Bitcoin is concerned, the data has some meaning other than the spammers' misinterpretation, and any external code to "reassemble" the unintended data is responsible for producing it
+(it is possible to write code that transforms *any* data into any other data - what matters is that Bitcoin has a well-defined meaning that is distinct from the unsupported one).
+Requiring users to divide their files into chunks of at most 256 bytes, raising the cost both in fees and in effort, sends a clear message that data storage abuses in general are unwelcome rather than sanctioned or supported.

 **Why is there an exception for BIP16 redeemScripts?**

 The content of redeemScripts are another script, which is then executed.
-Its contents are then also subject to the same OP_PUSHDATA\* restrictions.
+Its contents are then also subject to the same OP_PUSHDATA* restrictions.
 Restricting it is not only unnecessary, but would reduce the ability to make use of the intended script capabilities, and could impact legitimate real-world usage.

 **Why make spending undefined witness/Tapleaf versions invalid?**

 Since they are undefined, witness stacks spending these versions are completely unlimited currently to allow maximum flexibility in future upgrades.
 Any future upgrade, however, would need more than a year of coordination, so this softfork will not actually restrict it, and only safeguards against abuse in the meantime.

 **Why not make it invalid to send to undefined witness versions?**

 This would require the senders of transactions to check the witness version prior to sending, and require additional coordination when a new witness version is intended to become used.

 **Why not allow spending undefined witness versions with an empty witness?**

 This has no use case, but would require nodes to track these UTXOs in case of potential spending.
 By making spending invalid, it is possible for nodes to store them instead in slow memory not needed until this softfork expires.
 (With proper planning, it also makes it possible for a future softfork making use of these witness versions to allow users to receive with an upgraded wallet even prior to activation of the upgrade.)

 **Why make the Taproot annex invalid?**

 The annex is currently undefined data with unlimited size.
 It exists for future upgrades, but has no legitimate usage today.
 Any future upgrade, however, would need more than a year of coordination, so this softfork will not actually restrict it, and only safeguards against abuse in the meantime.

 **Why is the Taproot control block limited to 257 bytes instead of 256?**

 The control block is a series of hashes proving the Tapscript is part of the Taptree, plus a single byte with the leaf version and parity bit.
 See BIP 341 for details.

 **Why make OP_SUCCESS\* invalid?**